-(1) INFORMATION FOR POSTER PRESENTERS Poster Panel Size Please refer to this visualisation of the poster panels to be used during the conference - please note that there will be two posters on each side of the poster board.
-The display area allocated to each poster is 118.9cm (46.81in) high x 84.1cm (33.11in) wide (A0 sized portrait paper) - please ensure that your poster does not exceed this size as you will overlap with your neighbor.
-It is recommended that you leave a margin of at least 7.5cm (3in) around the poster.
-When preparing your poster and considering how much of your display will be visible at eye-level, please bear in mind that panels will be mounted on stands.
+(i) INFORMATION FOR POSTER PRESENTERS

+Poster Panel Size Please refer to this visualisation of the poster panels to be used during the conference.
+The display area for each poster on the panel of the poster board is 90cm wide by 120cm high.
+A0 paper size would also work.
+Please note there will be 2 posters displayed to each board, 1 each side.
+This area will be allocated for each poster.
+Please ensure that your poster does not exceed this size.
+It is recommended that you leave a margin of at least 3 inches (7.5 cm) around the poster.
+When preparing your poster and considering how much of your display will be visible at eyelevel, please bear in mind that panels will be mounted on legs/stands.
+Poster Panel Allocation A numbered panel will be allocated for each poster (separate from the abstract number you have been assigned) and staff will be on hand at the conference to provide your poster panel number.

+Please ensure that you stand by your poster(s) during your session for discussion and questions.
+Poster will remain up for the entire time of the conference.
+Posters can be put up from 12pm on Friday and need to be removed by 16:00 on Sunday.

+Presentation Date Presentation Time

+Friday 23, July 18:00-19:30

+Saturday 24, July 17:45-19:30

-Poster Panel Allocation A numbered panel will be allocated for each poster (separate from the abstract number you have been assigned) and conference staff will be on hand to advise you of your poster panel number during the set-up time for your session.
-Fixings Posters should be fixed to boards with push pins.
-Please ensure that you bring a sufficient amount of fixing materials with you.
-The Conference Secretariat will have a small supply available if required.
-GENERAL GUIDELINES FOR POSTER PRODUCTION A poster should be self-contained and self-explanatory, allowing different viewers to proceed on their own while the author is free to supplement or discuss particular points raised in inquiry.
+Posters should be fixed to boards with Double-Sided Tape.
+Please ensure that you bring a sufficient amount of fixing materials with you, however the Conference Organiser will have some available for delegate use at the conference.

+GENERAL GUIDELINES FOR POSTER PRODUCTION

+A poster should be self-contained and self-explanatory, allowing different viewers to proceed on their own while the author is free to supplement or discuss particular points raised in inquiry.
 Presentations should be kept simple and clear and a mixture of text and graphics is recommended.
 Remember that the viewer, not the author, as in the case of slide presentations, determines the time spent at each poster.

+Poster Layout

-Poster Layout Materials should be mounted on coloured poster paper or board.
+Materials should be mounted on coloured poster paper or board.
 Use matt finish rather than glossy paper.
 Arrange materials in columns rather than rows.
 It is easier for viewers to scan a poster by moving along it rather than by zigzagging back and forth in front of it.
 An introduction should be placed at the upper left and a conclusion at the lower right.
 The abstract does not need to be presented.

+Illustrations

-Illustrations Figures should be designed to be viewed from a distance and should use clear, visible graphics and large type.
+Figures should be designed to be viewed from a distance and should use clear, visible graphics and large type.
 Each figure or table should have a heading of one or two lines.
 Additional essential information should be provided below in a legend.
 Photographs should have good contrast, sharp focus and, if necessary, an indication of scale.

+Text

-Text Minimise narrative.
+Minimise narrative.
 Use large type in short, separated paragraphs.
 Numbered or bulleted lists are effective ways to convey a series of points.
 Do not set entire paragraphs in uppercase or boldface type.

-Titles and Fonts Titles and captions should be short and easy to read, in a sans serif font for preference.
+Titles and Fonts

+Titles and captions should be short and easy to read, in a sans serif font for preference.
 Use large lettering as this means a number of people can read the poster from a distance without overcrowding.
-Remember to caption your poster with the abstract title, authors' names and affiliations.
-Headings should be a minimum of 50 point size Whereas, 25 point size is suitable for text
+Remember to caption your poster with the abstract title, authors names and affiliations.

+Headings should be a minimum of 50 point size

+Whereas, 25 point size is suitable for text